May 8th, 2020 | Press Releases

 “Our first priority is always the health of the residents,” Mahen pointed out.
 “Thanks to the patient, disciplined sacrifice of the residents and their families for the good of their communities, they deserve an extra-special weekend of recognition and celebration.”

-All Legend communities have been buzzing all week with preparation for the weekend.
+All Legend residences have been buzzing all week with preparation for the weekend.
 Dining, of course, always the center of the tradition, will be enhanced by the imaginations of the Legend Executive Chefs, who have designed special Mother’s Day Dinners, desserts and treats.
 Families of residents have been sending fun and historic photos and videos of their mothers or grandmothers.
-These are being turned into community video montages by the Legend marketing teams or used to decorate the residences.
-Legend communities will be taking flower arrangements delivered by families and refrigerating them to observe quarantine procedure and keep them fresh for the weekend.
-Each community will distribute gifts of roses to female residents.
+These are being turned into residence video montages by the Legend marketing teams or used to decorate the residences.
+Legend residences will be taking flower arrangements delivered by families and refrigerating them to observe quarantine procedure and keep them fresh for the weekend.
+Each residence will distribute gifts of roses to female residents.
 Facetime and Skype calls will have a special place in a weekend relying heavily on digital communication.
 Streaming real-time video calls with loved ones will be especially important for those residents who may not have smart phones or devices.
-Some communities are even planning Mother’s Day parades.
+Some residences are even planning Mother’s Day parades.

 “Good things come out of challenging times,” Mahen emphasized.
 “Many residents who have not taken advantage of digital communication will be assisted by our associates and introduced to a convenient medium for higher quality, more frequent virtual visits from loved ones.
 They’ll discover the advantage of online services to enrich their lives.”

 Life Enrichment (LE) activities, the cultural, educational and social events which populate the residence calendars, have changed shape to observe group restrictions, but will continue unabated with games and creative activities that observe social distancing, thanks to the virtually unlimited innovations of Legend Life Enrichment Coordinators and their staffs.